rmhofer/hado-sim/README.md

 	filename='test/hado_sid_0' #will automatically add _stage_ at the end!! it is recommended to separate parameters and values by underscore, e.g. history_0101011 (for history of responses)

-Filepath and filename: Specify a custom filepath and name to save the simulation results, relative to the main folder
+Filepath and filename: Specify a custom filepath and name to save the simulation results, relative to the main folder.
 All results (plots/designs/beliefs) will be saved in data // logs will be saved in logs